uc-cdis/gen3-helm/docs/local-observability.md

 This guide stands the same Alloy pipeline up on a kind cluster, backed by a single-pod LGTM stack instead of the [observability](../helm/observability/SETUP.md) chart.
-You get Grafana, Prometheus, Tempo, and Loki in one container, and Alloy configured as it is in a real cluster apart from the three addresses it writes to and one added log-processing stage.
+You get Grafana, Prometheus, Tempo, Loki, and Pyroscope in one container, and Alloy configured as it is in a real cluster apart from the three addresses it writes to and one added log-processing stage.

 That stage is the one deliberate behavioural difference, and it matters when comparing against a